CrunchyData/postgres-operator/hugo/content/overview/postgres-operator-containers-overview.md

 * **pgbadger** (crunchy-pgbadger).  pgbadger is a PostgreSQL log analyzer with fully detailed reports and graphs.
 The crunchy-pgbadger container executes the pgBadger utility, which generates a PostgreSQL log analysis report using a small HTTP server running on the container.

 * **pg_upgrade**  (crunchy-upgrade).
-The crunchy-upgrade container contains 9.5, 9.6, 10, and 11 PostgreSQL packages in order to perform a pg_upgrade from 9.5 to 9.6, 9.6 to 10, and 10 to 11 versions.
+The crunchy-upgrade container contains 9.5, 9.6, 10, 11, and 12 PostgreSQL packages in order to perform a pg_upgrade from 9.5 to 9.6, 9.6 to 10, 10 to 11, and 11 to 12 versions.

 * **scheduler** (crunchy-scheduler).
 The crunchy-scheduler container provides a cron like microservice for automating pgBaseBackup and pgBackRest backups within a single namespace.

 ### Metrics and Monitoring